phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 <joint name="joint_4" type="revolute">
  <origin xyz="0.96 0 -0.054" rpy="0 0 0"/>
 ```
 d1 is the distane between joint 0 and joint 2 along the z axis.
-Therefore the distance between joint 0 to joint 1 and joint 1 to joint 2 is to be added.
+Therefore the distance between joint 0 to joint 1 and joint 1 to joint 2 is to be added. <br>
 0.33 + 0.42 -> 0.75.
 ```
 <joint name="joint_1" type="revolute">